 2. Franklin Spellers

-Franklin Spellers are a form of assistive technology that help children self-correct spelling errors.
+Franklin Spellers are a form of assistive technology that helps children self-correct spelling errors.
 How does it work?
 A child simply types in his or her phonetic spelling of a word, and the Franklin Speller will present a list of words that the child probably meant to spell.
 It helps children learn how to edit or check their work for spelling errors with greater independence.
 If selected, each word will be presented with a definition.
-This way the child is able to figure out if it is the correct word.
-Some electronic spellers come equipped with built in text-to-speech functions which is very helpful for those who need assistance reading.
+This way the child can figure out if it is the correct word.
+Some electronic spellers come equipped with built-in text-to-speech functions which are very helpful for those who need assistance reading.

 3. Sentence Starters